Elkab: Description of site

-Elkab is in Upper Egypt, located on the east side of the Nile River, almost to the opposite of Hierakonpolis (on the other side of the river) and about fifty miles above Thebes.
+Elkab is in Upper Egypt, located on the east side of the Nile River, almost to the opposite of Hierakonpolis (on the other side of the river) and about fifty miles south of Thebes.
 With the way the river meandered and eroded the rocks and sand, the Nile River is almost level with the town, but according to Somers Clarke in his journal article “El-Kab and the Great Wall,” “in its early youth the town must have stood well above the flood waters.”
 The site could be described as a bay between sandstone cliffs to the north and south, and this same sandstone was used to build the temples found in this site.

 First excavation

 During Quibell's first excavation, most of the work was done in the cemetery east of the town.
 There Quibell found many buried skeletons, all with their heads pointing towards the north, and none of them mummified.
 This being the earliest cemetery at the site, pots, bead, paint slabs and mirrors were found in these burials, but no papyrus or text were found anywhere.